 There are numerous recipes for jhal muri, which is also known as jhaal muri or jhalmuri.
-Jhal, referring to being very spicy, and muri, meaning puffed rice, is a delicious Bengali (East Indian) snack and often served as a street food in Kolkata.
+Jhal, referring to being very spicy, and muri, meaning puffed rice, is a delicious Bengali (East Indian) snack and often served as street food in Kolkata.
 This recipe is easy to throw together in just a few minutes and makes a terrific light lunch or evening snack.
 It is often made with different spices, depending on the recipe.

 Jhal muri is sometimes prepared as a soup with tomato, pudina (mint), or cucumber and can also be served in a bowl or a thonga (a paper cone).
-Other versions may include peanut, coconut, potatoes, green chilies, mustard oil, lemon, coriander leaves, or a sprinkle of sev (a fried semolina).
+Other versions may include peanut, coconut, potatoes, green chilies, mustard oil, lemon, coriander leaves, or a sprinkle of sev (fried semolina).
 Various mixes include garam masala, bay leaf, and amchoor (a dried mango powder).
 Sometimes, spices are ground together and then sprinkled over the rice.
 Most of the ingredients are available at Indian grocery stores.

 - 2 cups puffed rice

 - 1/4 cup sev (Bengal gram vermicelli)

 - 3 tablespoons raw peanuts (roasted or pan-fried and drained on paper towels)

 - 2 tablespoons fresh and thinly sliced coconut

 - Salt to taste

 Place all of the ingredients in a bowl.
 Mix them together and stir well.